gradle/gradle/design-docs/build-initialisation.md

 ## Test coverage

-* Change the existing integration tests so that they do not create the stub build script that applies the plugin
+* Change the existing integration tests so that they do not create the stub build script that applies the plugin.

 # Story: Handle existing Gradle build files